This page contains some of the most frequently asked questions on the project, the OpenQBMM suite of solvers and on its applications.

 Can I use OpenQBMM for commercial purposes?

 Yes.
 You can use OpenQBMM for commercial purposes.
-If you distribute a modified version of the code, you must make its source code available according to the terms of the GNU General Public License 3.
+If you distribute a modified version of the code, also in binary form, you must make its source code available according to the terms of the GNU General Public License 3.
+If you use OpenQBMM internally to your company, you do not have to redistribute your changes.

 Can I integrate OpenQBMM code into a commercial, closed-source package?